-The therapy, designed by Ionis Pharmaceuticals, was the first treatment in clinical development to target the underlying cause of Huntington’s.
-Ionis licensed IONIS-HTTRx to Roche in late 2017, making Roche responsible for its further development and commercialization.
-Roche is developing IONIS-HTTRx as RG6042.
+Tominersen (previously IONIS-HTTRx and RG6042), is a potential treatment for Huntington’s disease that Roche is developing.
+The therapy, designed by Ionis Pharmaceuticals, was the first treatment in clinical development to target the underlying cause of Huntington’s disease.
+Ionis licensed the treatment to Roche in late 2017, making Roche responsible for its further development and commercialization.

 Huntington’s disease is an inherited disorder that affects nerve cells in the brain.
-It is caused by a mutation in the HTT gene, which encodes for the huntingtin protein.
-In order to make a protein, a temporary copy of the gene is made, called a messenger RNA (mRNA).
-The mRNA is used as the template for the production of a protein. mRNA is a vital intermediary between a gene and a protein that can be targeted therapeutically.
+A mutation in the HTT gene causes the disease.
+This gene encodes for the huntingtin protein.
+To make a protein, cells first make a temporary copy of the gene, called a messenger RNA (mRNA).
+They then use the mRNA as a template to produce the protein. mRNA is, therefore, a vital intermediary between a gene and a protein that researchers can target therapeutically.

-The abnormal form of the protein seen in Huntington’s disease is degraded by the body, but the digested pieces of protein build up and aggregate, or clump together, which gradually destroys nerve cells.
-People with Huntington’s have problems thinking and controlling their movements.
+The body degrades the abnormal form of the protein in Huntington’s disease.
+However, the digested pieces of protein build up and aggregate, or clump together.
+This gradually destroys nerve cells.
+People with Huntington’s disease have problems thinking and controlling their movements.
 These symptoms usually worsen over time.

-IONIS-HTTRx is an antisense therapy, which is designed to bind to a faulty HTT mRNA, targeting it for degradation.
-This reduces the amount of abnormal huntingtin protein that is produced by the cell.
+Tominersen is an antisense therapy.
+Researchers designed it to bind to the faulty HTT mRNA, targeting it for degradation.
+This should reduce the amount of abnormal huntingtin protein produced by cells.

-The results of the trial were published in The New England Journal of Medicine.
-A key finding was that as the dose of IONIS-HTTRx was increased, levels of abnormal huntingtin protein in the participants’ spinal fluid decreased.
-Ionis said in a December 2017 news release that IONIS-HTTRx’s safety in the trial, and patients’ ability to tolerate it, supported its continued development.
+The results appeared in The New England Journal of Medicine in June 2019.
+A key finding was that as researchers increased the dose of tominersen, levels of abnormal huntingtin protein in the participants’ cerebrospinal fluid decreased.
+Ionis said in a December 2017 press release that tominersen’s safety in the trial, and patients’ ability to tolerate it, supported the therapy’s continued development.

-An extension of the Phase 1/2a clinical trial (NCT03342053), for patients who completed the earlier trial, is ongoing.
-That extension will examine the safety, tolerability, pharmacokinetics, and pharmacodynamics of IONIS-HTTRx in patients receiving either a high or low dose of treatment.
+An extension of the Phase 1/2a clinical trial (NCT03342053) for patients who completed the earlier trial has also been completed.
+However, researchers have not yet published the results.
+This extension examined the safety, tolerability, pharmacokinetics, and pharmacodynamics of tominersen in patients receiving either a high or low dose of the treatment.

-An open-label extension of this clinical trial (NCT03842969) also is planned.
-That study, based across several locations in the U.K. and Canada, will evaluate the long-term safety and efficacy of IONIS-HTTRx.
-Patients (900 expected) will be randomly assigned to receive IONIS-HTTRx by intrathecal injection every four weeks or every eight weeks.
+Roche is also recruiting participants for a Phase 3 open-label extension study (NCT03842969) in the U.S., Canada, Germany, Spain, and the U.K. The study aims to evaluate the long-term safety and efficacy of tominersen.
+Patients (1,050 estimated) will randomly receive tominersen by intrathecal injection every eight or every 16 weeks.
 Adverse events will be recorded, as well as any change from the start of the study in behavior assessed using the Columbia-suicide severity rating scale, or cognition using the Montreal cognitive assessment every six months until the end of the study.